skripteria/wn-site-search-plugin/README.md

 ## Supported but deactivated

-These plugins are supported but inactivated by default.
+These plugins are supported but deactivated by default.
 You can manually activate them by removing the comments in following files:

 ```html